Destructible-Watermelon/Moorhen/README.md

 * Duplicate the top value of the stack

+* Skip the next word to be executed

 * If the top of the stack is non-zero skip the next word to be executed

+* Change the direction of the pointer

+* Do nothing

-* If the top of the stack is non-zero change the direction of the pointer
+* Output the top of the stack

-A word's operation is its md5 hash modulo 7
+A word's operation is its md5 hash modulo 12

 The program halts execution when it exits the program space.